How to reduce your energy costs while working from home

-We're all spending more time at home than we once used to.
-Which means we might see a rise in our energy use.
+We're all spending more time at home than we used to.
+This means we might see a rise in our energy use.

 Compare gas and electricity tariffs